 Anima mundi.
-The "Soul of the World" . . . the divine essence which permeates, animates and informs all, from the smallest atom of matter to man and god . . .

-When it is said that every human soul was born by detaching itself from the anima mundi, it means, esoterically, that our higher Egos are of an essence identical with It, which is a radiation of the ever unknown Universal ABSOLUTE.
+"Soul of the World"...divine essence which permeates, animates and informs all, from smallest atom of matter to man and god.
+When it is said that every human soul was born by detaching itself from the anima mundi, it means, esoterically, our higher Egos are of an essence identical with It, which is a radiation of the ever unknown Universal ABSOLUTE.

 Astral Light.
-The invisible region that surrounds our globe, as it does every other, and corresponding as the second Principle of Kosmos (the third being Life, of which it is the vehicle) to the Linga Sharîra or Astral Double in man.
-A subtle Essence visible only to a clairvoyant eye, and the lowest but one (viz., the earth), of the Seven Akâsic or Kosmic Principles.
+Invisible region that surrounds our globe, as it does every other, and corresponding to the second Principle of Kosmos (third being Life, of which it is the vehicle) to the Linga Sharira or Astral Double in man.
+A subtle Essence visible only to a clairvoyant eye, and the lowest but one (viz., the earth), of the Seven Akasic or Kosmic Principles.